luislizcano/gee-workgroup/README.md

 | Digna     | ?                                             |
 | Tylar     | Mangrove SDM from 3d wetlands data      | WV multispectral + 3d wetlands LiDaR
 ----------------------------------------------------------------------

-## Tasks for next meeting:
-1. Keep working with the basics, start your own code, check the resources posted below, and bring your questions.
-2. Alternatively, if you feel lost and don't know where to start you can work on: how to create a mosaic, get mean values, write a function, mask lands or clouds, etc...
-3. Check the google doc posted above and revisit the codes we worked with in last session.

-I'd like you to bring specific questions and some code that we can work with.
-It is dificult for me to cover topics thal all can follow if I do not know what you really need to learn, remember we have beginners and others already working with on GEE.

 ## Resources:
 ### Learning: